 Funny you should ask.
 Honorable mention for an essay on the United Nations in 9th grade!
 Prize for best paper the above novel was selected for an anthology of the best fiction and poetry of 2017 by an obscure conclave of writers in Florida.
 And five years of posting stories at cowbird.com (now read-only and sometimes out of order) garnered many followers for my 350 stories there.
 No fame or glory for all of that, just the camaraderie of my fellow cowbird authors that came to pass, culminating in a weekend idyll for two dozen of us last summer in Vermont, described here.

 10. Why do you do it?

 Certainly not for the money.
 Fame, perhaps, but I’ve always been wary of celebrity.
 A few strokes of the old ego now and then can’t hurt though.
 Like anyone, I want to tell my story—to reflect on the facets of my life and the people who have been part of it.
 I also write to express my dismay at social and economic injustice and how its root causes are glossed over by most of the media.
-Much of my angst comes from frustration over how powerful elites have hijacked beneficial technologies to enrich themselves further, so I write exposés that hammer on that.
+Much of my angst comes from frustration over how powerful elites have hijacked beneficial technologies (including our and other democracies) to enrich themselves further, so I write exposés that hammer on that.
 My scrivening may not amount to much, but it’s the best I can do under such screwed-up circumstances.